Terpsipe/DS_Homework/README.md

 # DS_Homework

 ## Documentation of the problem
 This is an easy programming-example for the Data-Steward Certificate Course.
+The project is focusing on names of plant genera that are named after famous women.

 By providing a plant genus name as input, users of our program can research whether the plant was named after a famous woman.
 <!---->

 ## Documentation of the design